thousandbrainsproject/tbp.monty/docs/how-to-use-monty/tutorials/running-your-first-experiment.md

     MontySupervisedObjectPretrainingExperiment,
 )
 from tbp.monty.simulators.habitat.configs import (
-    PatchViewFinderMountHabitatDatasetArgs,
+    PatchViewFinderMountHabitatEnvironmentArgs,
 )

 #####
 # To test your env and help you familiarize yourself with the code, we'll run the simplest possible
 # experiment.
 We'll use a model with a single learning module as specified in
 # monty_config.
 We'll also skip evaluation, train for a single epoch for a single step,
-# and only train on a single object, as specified in experiment_args and train_dataloader_args.
+# and only train on a single object, as specified in experiment_args and train_env_interface_args.
 #####

 first_experiment = dict(